 - This tax on household employees has sometimes been referred to as the “Nanny Tax” in the past.
 Know that it’s the same thing and that’s what I’m talking about here.

 - It applies to housekeepers, maids, babysitters, nannies, handymen, pool boys, gardeners, or other household employees who ARE NOT independent contractors.
-This is the key point: “Independent Contractors” are exempt, but to qualify they will generally have their own equipment, supplies, serve multiple clients, and an entity or business.
+This is the key point: “Independent Contractors” are exempt.
+However in order to qualify they will have their own equipment, supplies, serve multiple clients, and an entity or business.

 - If they ONLY work for you they probably are not going to qualify as an Independent Contractor.
 See my most recent article on this topic under current law: “The Difference between Sub-Contractors and Employees.”